@amqp-contract/contract

 const orderCreated = defineEventPublisher(exchange, message, { routingKey: 'order.created' });

-// Wait queue, bindings, and DLX exchange are automatically extracted
+// Wait queue, exchanges, and bindings are automatically extracted

 const contract = defineContract({